-The Plan conforms to the travel choices goal as there are transportation projects, specifically projects to allow the development of underutilized parcels in the Area, within the Plan that will enhance the livability of Milwaukie's community.
+The Plan conforms to the travel choices goal as there are transportation projects, specifically projects to allow the development of underutilized parcels in the Area, and to improve intersections and other connections and corridors, within the Plan that will enhance the livability of Milwaukie's community.
 These projects include enhanced transportation options for pedestrians and bicyclists.